 The University will continue our Access Agreement commitment to fund a range of campus-based student support services which are designed to help students to succeed in their studies, to overcome any difficulties they may face and to make the most of their time at the University.
-We will provide additional support to the University's Student Support to provide on-going support for students from under-represented groups, particularly students with a disability, to assist with their progression and retention.
+We will continue to invest in the University's Student Support on all three campuses to provide on-going support for students from under-represented groups, particularly students with a disability, to assist with their progression and retention.

-Since 2011 there has been a significant investment by the University in our Residents' Support Network provision to support the transition of students into higher education, to foster an inclusive community within residences, and to assist in skills development essential for independent living and learning.
-This initiative will continue to engage students from a wide range of ethnic and social backgrounds with a proportion of the expansion, the proportion of undergraduate students eligible for full state support across all of our undergraduate and postgraduate student community, supported through this Access Agreement.
-By helping students to settle into living and learning at the University, the Residents' Support Network supports induction and retention of students.
-In addition, the experience of being a Residents' Assistant with substantial training, supervision and opportunities to develop and practice skills is expected to enhance the employability of these students.
+Since 2011 there has been a significant increase in investment by the University in our Residents' Support Network (RSN) provision to support the transition of students into higher education, to foster an inclusive community within residences, and to assist in skills development essential for independent living and learning.
+This initiative will continue to engage students from a wide range of ethnic and social backgrounds with a proportion of the cost of our RSN, the proportion of undergraduate students eligible for state support across all of our undergraduate and postgraduate student community, supported through this Access Agreement.
+By helping students to settle into living and learning at the University, the RSN supports a sense of belonging, induction and retention of students.
+In addition, the experience of being a Residents' Assistant with substantial training, supervision and opportunities to develop and practice skills, is expected to enhance the employability of these students.